Living Creatures: Exploring their Characteristics Class 6 Questions and Answers NCERT Solutions

 Question 2.

-The table shows some data.
+The table on the next page shows some data.
 Study the data and try to find out examples appropriate for the conditions given in the second and third columns.
-If you think that an example for any of the conditions given below is not possible, explain why.
+If you think that an example /or any of the conditions given below is not possible, explain why.

 Answer: